MarcoMuellner/language-mesa/README.md

 # language-mesa

-Simple highlighter for inlist files in Mesa
+This package provides a simple text highlighter for inlist files used for mesa.
+It will automatically detect some inlist files (this automation will be increased in the future), but if it should not work simply activate it.